Folsom site: Discovery

-The site was found in 1908 by George McJunkin, an ex-slave cowboy and ranch foreman.
-While riding across the Crowfoot Ranch following a very severe rainstorm on August 27, which had devastated the nearby town of Folsom, he noticed and investigated a number of large bones where flash flooding from that storm had cut deeply into the bed of Wild Horse Arroyo.
-McJunkin was a self-educated man, with enough interest in geology and archaeology to recognize that the bones were not modern bison, and had been too deeply buried to be recent.
+The site was found in 1908 by George McJunkin, an African-American former-slave, cowboy, and ranch foreman.
+While riding across the Crowfoot Ranch following a heavy rainstorm on August 27, which had devastated the nearby town of Folsom, he noticed and investigated a number of large bones where flash flooding from that storm had cut deeply into the bed of Wild Horse Arroyo.
+McJunkin was a self-educated man, with enough expertise in geology and archaeology to recognize that the bones were not modern bison, and had been too deeply buried to be recent.
 For several years he tried to interest field archaeologists to visit the site, with little success.
 In 1918, he and Ivan Shoemaker, the teenage son of the Crowfoot Ranch's owner, dug bones and a fluted lance point out of the arroyo bank, and sent them to the Denver Museum of Natural History.
-The museum sent paleontologist Harold Cook to the Crowfoot the following spring, and he and McJunkin did some exploratory digging.
+The museum sent paleontologist Harold Cook to the Crowfoot site the following spring, and he and McJunkin did some exploratory digging.